TVPlayerSupport/IPTVPlayerSupport/index.md

 - How to load local playlist

-1. Copy your playlist to your SD card, install it in your phone.
+1. Copy your playlist to your SD card, install it in your phone (if your phone support SD card).
 2. Open IPTV Player, read playlist from SD card.

 - How to load remote playlist